TuringSapiens/HacktitNow/README.md

 ## Hello this is my name and whats yours

-Hemlo was gucci fam, lets cap
+Hello there, whats gucci fam, lets cap here mhhmm

 lets talk here